-These Interim Financial Statements have been prepared in accordance with the accounting policies, methods of computation and presentation adopted in the financial statements for the year ended 31 December 2018, except for; IFRS 16 ‘Leases’, effective 1 January 2019.
+These Interim Financial Statements have been prepared in accordance with the accounting policies, methods of computation and presentation adopted in the financial statements for the year ended 31 December 2019.

 After making enquiries, the directors have concluded that under current fund raising plans, the Group has adequate resources to continue operational existence for the foreseeable future.
-The Company is presently reviewing fundraising options with a view to raising additional funds in the next six months, which will be required to sustain the Company’s current trajectory and continued growth.
-The Group could scale back and carry on at a low level activity with low or even no growth and in that scenario it would not need to raise cash within the next 6 months.
+The Company is presently reviewing fundraising options with a view to raising additional funds in the first half of 2021, which will be required to sustain the Company’s current trajectory and continued growth.
+The Group could scale back and carry on at a low level activity with low or even no growth and in that scenario it would not need to raise cash in the short term.
 Accordingly, they continue to adopt the going concern basis in preparing the half-yearly consolidated unaudited financial statements.

 Basis of consolidation